websightful/django-gdpr-cookie-consent-docs/src/use-case-google-consent-mode.md

 ## Next Steps

 If you add more scripts via **Google Tag Manager** in the future, make sure that you list all the cookies that these scripts create, in the `COOKIE_CONSENT_SETTINGS`.

+For more information, check this article about [EU-focused data and privacy using Google Analytics](https://support.google.com/analytics/answer/12017362?hl=en).